Guide to Building Credit With No Credit History

-Credit is often regarded as a catch-22: You have to have credit to access credit products, particularly borrowing opportunities that are more competitive.
-For example, a positive credit history can help you access consumer loans at a lower interest rate, or qualify for a credit card with a lucrative rewards program.
+Credit is often regarded as a Catch-22: You have to have credit to access credit products, particularly borrowing opportunities that are more competitive.
+For example, a positive credit history can help you access consumer loans at a lower interest rate and other benefits.
 But without an existing credit history, it might be hard to get approved for these opportunities.

-However, everyone starts with zero credit history.
-Building a credit profile doesn’t happen overnight, but learning how to build credit when you have none can help you get there.
+However, everyone starts out without any credit history.
+Building a credit profile doesn’t happen overnight, but learning how to build credit when you have none can help you get as efficiently as possible.

 What Is Established Credit?